howto-kubernetes-info/cliplayer/README.md

        Change the PS1 prompt of the player

     -n NEXT_KEY
        key to press to execute the next command.
-Default: Scroll Lock
+Default: Enter

     -i INTERACTIVE_KEY
        key to press for a interactive bash as the next command.
-Default: Pause
+Default: End

     -b BASE_SPEED
        Set the base speed of typing one character.
 Default: 0.03